utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 ## Creating and executing multiple queries

-The GraphQL request interface enables you to create multiple queries in the query builder and execute them one at a time.
+The GraphQL request interface enables you to create multiple queries in the query editor and execute them one at a time.
 You can select a query from the query editor and select **Query** to execute only the selected query.

 <img src="https://assets.postman.com/postman-labs-docs/graphql-docs/sending-multiquery.gif" alt="Sending multiple queries using the query editor">